w3f/Grants-Program/README_2.md

 **W3F Grants Committee**

 The Committee consist of individuals who know the funding priorities of the Polkadot ecosystem.
-The Committee evaluates grant applications and provides feedback on these applications.
+The committee evaluates grant applications and provides feedback on these applications.

 * [Aeron Buchanan](https://github.com/aeronbuchanan)
 * [Peter Czaban](https://github.com/keorn)